 As stated earlier, tenants will not have to immediately find a new place or renegotiate the terms of their leases because the liability and responsibility of the previous contracts will carry over to the new property owner.
 However, there are exceptions for owners who buy rental property with tenants who do not want to extend leases or renegotiate contracts with current tenants.
 One of such exceptions is if the lease agreement has a special condition regarding a property sale (if allowed by your state), containing language such as "in the event of the sale, any existing agreement will be void once a new owner takes over; the property."
 Another exception is a mutual agreement between the tenant and landlord not to extend the lease agreement.

 Overall, whether you're looking to purchase a vacant or occupied property, it is crucial to be familiar with the local and state rules.
 Buying a property with existing tenants living within it can be very tricky.
 However, there can also be many benefits associated with it.
-For this reason, it is important to consult with an attorney on your obligations as a new landlord.
+Call our real estate attorneys today to help guide you through this process.